AL91Cole/AL91Cole/README.md

 ## About Me

-I am a cybersecurity student at the **University at Albany** building practical projects focused on **zero trust, active defense, security engineering, browser security, and IT support**.
+I am a cybersecurity student at the **University at Albany** building practical portfolio projects focused on **zero trust, active defense, security engineering, browser security, and IT support**.

 My work is shaped by both technical training and my academic background in **AI Ethics & Philosophy**, which influences how I think about trust, privacy, access control, explainability, and responsible security design.